 In temperatures below freezing, Burger recommends something you’d wear on a ski trip.
 Look for a synthetic-insulated coat that has an inner thermal layer and a wind-resistant outer layer.
 If you start to get a little sweaty as you pedal, make sure to zip open and get some air five minutes before reaching your destination.

+Your legs could use an extra layer, too.
 One of the easiest layers to add to a wardrobe is a pair of leggings or winter cycling tights, both of which can fit comfortably under work clothes.